auth0/auth0-guardian.js/README.md

 - `socket`: a socket.io transport
 - `polling`: a polling transport.

-If not set, the `socket` transport is used as default
+If not set, the `polling` transport is used as default

 This is a factory method, you SHOULD NOT instantiate`auth0GuardianJS`.